Living A Double Life

 After a rifle through my saved photo’s titled ‘Massive Runway Looks’, I came across the answer – a double breasted (DB) jacket.
-They’ve been all the rage with designers recently, and Alex did a great job breaking down the trend this week.
 The DB was just what I had been looking for to raise my tailoring game.
 It’s a classic formal piece that really stands out from the crowd, whilst still being easy to dress down.

 Double Breasted Guidelines

 But before you go wild and purchase the first DB you see, there are some rules to follow:

 - Peak out – A doubled-breasted jacket is a larger than life piece so the details should follow suit.
 Make sure that the lapels are peak lapels, rather than notched, so you maintain the presence of the DB.
 While you’re at it, make sure it is a wide peak lapel, as it helps to maintain a strong chest and shoulders in a jacket that inherently has more material.

 - Know your tailor – it is imperative that it fits you, particularly at the waist.
 You want a strong wide shoulder that tapers around your waist, hugging your body.
 Otherwise, you will drown in the DB’s excess material.
 If you haven’t had it custom made, you will want to take it to your tailor in order to get the perfect fit you need to pull it off effectively.